Republicans demand interviews with FBI's Priestap, Pientka after bombshell Michael Flynn revelations

 He added: "There was a time when networks like MSNBC and CNN argued for civil liberties and against such abuses.
 Now, because such principles would benefit Trump, there is just a shrug with a common mantra 'everyone does it.'
 Yes, abuses occur but that is not license for their commission."

-Conservative commentators seeking to understand the FBI's actions have noted that former President Obama personally had warned the Trump administration against hiring Flynn, and made clear he was "not a fan," according to multiple officials.
+Conservative commentators seeking to understand the FBI's actions have noted that former President Obama personally had warned the Trump administration against hiring Flynn and made clear he was "not a fan," according to multiple officials.

 Obama fired Flynn as head of the Defense Intelligence Agency in 2014.